Moor Pool Residents Association

 Friday 29th August 10am- 12pm

-Fish & Chip Quiz Supper: Gather the gang and get competitive for our ever-popular fish and chip quiz supper.
-Book your tickets at www.moorpoolhall.org.uk/shop
+Fish & Chip Quiz Supper: Gather the gang and get competitive for our ever-popular quiz night!
+Book your tickets (£13 per person) at www.moorpoolhall.org.uk/shop

 News From Clubs and Societies